andrewfowlie/thermal_funcs/README.md

 # Dependencies

 The C++ requires `gsl` and `gslcblas`.
+The Python interface requires Python 2 or 3, SWIG and a Python.h header file (which is part of python-dev in Ubuntu).
+The Mathematica interface was tested for Mathematica 11.

 # Build

 Build the library via

-    make
+    make lib

 This should build `./lib/thermal_funcs.so`.
 The header file is `./src/thermal_funcs.h`.

-It should also build a Python interface, but not a Mathematica interface.
-If you only want the C++ library,
+# Example

+There is a C example ./src/example.c, built by

-    make thermal_funcs.so
+    make example

+This should build a program `./bin/example`, which when executed prints the result of evaluating a thermal function.

 # Python interface

+Build the interface via

+    make python

-The Python interface
+The interface

     from thermal_funcs import J_B, J_F
     J_F(100., method='quad')

 is compatible with Python 2 and 3, though must be built for a specific version.
-It has no dependencies.
+It has no module dependencies.
 By default, SWIG will build for your `python --version`.
 To alter this, change the `PYTHON` variable in the makefile to compile with your chosen `Python.h` header.